sfn-software/protocol/README.md

 FILEPATH:      utf-8 string terminated by \n, may be empty, separator "/", examples: "", "folder1", "folder1/subfolder1"
 IS_EXECUTABLE: one byte, 1 if yes, 0 if no or don't care
 DATA:          exactly FILESIZE bytes
-MD5:           ascii hexadecimal string, terminated by \n, empty string if not implemented by sender
+MD5:           ascii hexadecimal string (empty if not implemented by sender) terminated by \n
 ```

 A file **should** be considered executable if at least one `x` is present in the Unix `rwx rwx rwx` tuple.
-On Windows, this is most likely to be ignored.
+On Windows, this field **should** be ignored.

+# Plans for future versions

+* None yet, L5 seems good enough.
+Maybe parallel transfers?